 My third outing took place in a tiny new cafe, Grounded, which had just opened in Truro.
 I made a Hazelnut and Orange Torte for this one where I experimented with my new cappuccino stencils.
 The theme was Italian tortes.

 Ellie Michell is our hard working organiser.
 She has come up with some fantastic venues and themes.
 I only wish I could manage to get to more of them.
 In celebration of Cornwall CCC’s first anniversary, Ellie chose a birthday party theme down at the Watergate Bay Hotel near Newquay.
 For this one, I made a Cornish sea salted caramel chocolate cake.

-So, thank you to all the lovely visitors to Chocolate Log Blog.
+So, thank you to all you lovely visitors to Chocolate Log Blog.
 I doubt I would have had the heart to carry on this long without you.
-I’d especially like to thank those that take the time to comment on my posts, it is this interaction which makes it so worthwhile.
+I’d especially like to thank those that take the time to comment on my posts.
+It’s this interaction which makes it so worthwhile.
 Whilst I’m at it, I’d also like to thank all those that have contributed to We Should Cocoa, either as a host or entrant.
-Once again, it is your contributions that make the whole business so much fun; I would never have dreamt of half of the things you all come up with, you are an inspiration.
+Once again, it is your contributions that make the whole business so much fun.
+I’d never have dreamt of half of the things you all come up with.
+You are an inspiration.